Sasha1904/teo-rep/module_4/README.md

-## Trip Advisor Rating
+## BANK Credit Scoring

-We have a dataset with **Trip Advisor** restaurant ratings and quite a few parameters.
-We need to create a model which will predict a restaurant's rating.
+We have a Bank dataset with **retail Customers info**.
+We need to create analyze it, clean and prep the data, and then design a scoring model which will predict whether a Customer will default on a loan or not.

-Please check **Kaggle competition** here https://www.kaggle.com/c/sf-dst-restaurant-rating/
+Please check **Kaggle competition** here https://www.kaggle.com/c/sf-dst-scoring

-**My notebook** on Kaggle for this competition is here https://www.kaggle.com/alexandrakhudyakova/sf-tripadvisor-rating-v2-7-khudyakova